 - My Cousin Vinny: Vinny is mocked by some local guys, and then they do it at the wrong time.

 J.T.: Hey there little Yankee wuss!
 Look here, 'got your $200.
 You gonna kick the shit out of me now?

 - Rocket Raccoon from Guardians of the Galaxy has a slight Brooklyn accent provided by actor Bradley Cooper.
 Watch out- Rocket's been known to shoot people when he's angry.

 - For some historical roots to this trope, Scorsese's Gangs of New York explores the violent gang culture of lower-class mid 19th century New York.
 Ok, that sounds like a documentary: also has visceral brawls, sex scenes and Daniel Day-Lewis being scary as all get out.

-- The entire plot of Ghostbusters 2 is about an evil spirit channeling New Yorkers' negative emotions, rage obviously being one of them.
-Futhermore, the Mayor claims that: "Being miserable and treating other people like dirt is every New Yorker's God-given right."
+- The entire plot of Ghostbusters II is about an evil spirit channeling New Yorkers' negative emotions, rage obviously being one of them.
+Furthermore, the Mayor claims that: "Being miserable and treating other people like dirt is every New Yorker's God-given right."
 The film then plays on this trope when the Ghostbusters manage to weaponize New Yorker goodwill and patriotism by turning Lady Liberty into a Humongous Mecha.

 - Buggin' Out from Do the Right Thing.